AlexanderPoone/Proj_Mgmt_Project/research/notes.md

 # Testing
 ## Mutation tests for Issue Report Test Cases
 We implemented mutation testing for the Issue Report Triage module.
 Programmatically, we bulk-create randomly-mutated issues on GitHub.
 After that, we tally the correctly classified issues, the unclassified and the incorrectly classified issues.
-The benefit of such mutation unit test is to make the triage module more robust.
+The benefit of such mutation unit test is to make the triage module robuster.

 Here is a list of the mutations used:
 1. Randomly replace words with its synonyms.
 (The thesaurus is hard-coded.
 It is done using regular expressions where \b matches the word boundary.)